-For further information or to book a place, please go to www.premier-education.com
+For further information or to book a place, please go to www.premier-education.com or see our school website.

 Please ensure you pre-book your child's place.
-Premier are unable to take children to the After-School Club, unless you have booked and paid for the session in advance.
+Premier are unable to take children to the After-School Club, unless you have booked and paid for the session.